Mig-uel/advanced-js/solid-oo-principles/notes.md

 In the refactored code, the `ShoppingMall` class no longer violates the Law of Demeter because it only interacts with its immediate friends (the `Person` object).
 The `Person` object, in turn, interacts with its immediate friend (the `Wallet` object) to perform the required operation.

 By following the Law of Demeter, we can reduce the coupling between classes and make our code more maintainable and easier to understand.

+## Conclusion

+The SOLID principles and the Law of Demeter are essential guidelines for designing object-oriented software that is maintainable, scalable, and easy to understand.
+By following these principles, we can create well-structured code that is less prone to bugs and easier to extend and maintain.

+Remember that these principles are not strict rules but guidelines to help you write better code.
+It's essential to understand the principles and apply them judiciously based on the specific requirements of your project.

+Key takeaways:

+- Single Responsibility Principle (SRP): A class should have only one reason to change.
+- Open/Closed Principle (OCP): A class should be open for extension but closed for modification.
+- Liskov Substitution Principle (LSP): Objects of a superclass should be replaceable with objects of its subclasses without affecting the correctness of the program.
+- Interface Segregation Principle (ISP): A client should not be forced to implement an interface that it does not use.
+- Dependency Inversion Principle (DIP): High-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+- Law of Demeter (LoD): A module should not know about the internal details of the objects it manipulates.
+It should only interact with its immediate friends.

+By applying these principles, you can create object-oriented software that is easier to maintain, extend, and test.
+Remember that good design is an ongoing process, and it's essential to continuously refactor and improve your code based on these principles.